- 101 Machine Tool Applications, Material Handling/Fluid Power & Metallurgy

 3 credit hours

-This course will provide an introduction to Computer Numerical Control (CNC) machining
+This course will introduce Computer Numerical Control (CNC) machining practices and

-practices and programming.
-Students will demonstrate ability to set and operate both
+programming.
+Students will demonstrate the ability to set and operate both a CNC milling

-a CNC milling center, as well as CNC turning center, maintain quality and safety standards,
+center, as well as CNC turning center, maintain quality and safety standards, keep

-keep records, and maintain equipment and supplies.
-Students will be eligible for the
+records, and maintain equipment and supplies.
+Students will be eligible for the NIMS

 4 credit hours

-This course will provide hands-on design and fabrication techniques utilized to work
+This course will provide fundamental hands-on skills required to design and print

-skills in CAD/CAM to design projects and simulations for 3D-Printing.
-Students will
+acquired CAD/CAM skills to design projects and simulations for 3D-printing.

 Prerequisite: Engineering-Automated Manufacturing Technology 210.